wy-chung/logstor/README.md

-# logstor, Log-Structured GEOM storage Layer
+# logstor, a Log-Structured GEOM storage Layer

 ## Introduction
 Logstor is a log-structured user-level FreeBSD GEOM layer that uses the same